 The Hotel de Lauzun has had a rich and varied history since its debut in the 17th century.
 In the 19th century, the private mansion was divided into various apartments.
 In one of them, the Club des Hashischins met monthly.
 Here, some of Paris’s literary elite, including Charles Baudelaire, Victor Hugo, and Honoré de Balzac, set out to explore drug-induced experiences.

-7. Admire Hôtel Lambert On Ile Saint-Louis Paris
+7. Admire Hôtel Lambert On Ile St Louis Paris

 1 Quai d’Anjou, Ile Saint-Louis Paris